minodisk/markn/README.md

 - Only viewer.
   - You may use any editor you like.
 - Live reload.
   - Re-render only changed elements.
     - Possible to preview huge markdown while editing.
     - Scroll position won't be changed while editing.
 - Search text.
   - With regular expression.
-- Possible to load local images.
+- Load local images.
+- Open a link to markdown in this application.

 ## Screenshot